Skip to content

 3. Add new tests in the tests/ directory to cover your changes.

-4. Run quality checks locally: bash make check
+4. Run quality checks locally: bash make check-all

 5. Commit changes with Conventional Commits format: git commit -m "feat: add new check for custom config file"